drubinstein/pokerl/content/docs/chapter-3/reading-asm.md

 3. Follow the disassembly subroutines and see if the area matches what you are looking for.
 4. If the value is in HRAM or WRAM, then read those, else create a hook at the closest label.

 This method scaled tremendously.
-We access over 80 symbols for all of training.
+We read or have hooks for many symbols when training.